Deltares-research/SaltSimulator/README.md

 # SaltSimulator
-Geophysical measurment simulation for salt intrusion in surface waters
+Geophysical measurement simulation for salt intrusion in surface waters